GiuseppeSerra93/L2XGNN/README.md

 The folder `benchmark_gc` contains the evaluation script for various methods on [common benchmark datasets](http://graphkernels.cs.tu-dortmund.de) via 10-fold cross validation, where a training fold is randomly sampled to serve as a validation set.
 We slightly modify the [evaluation protocol](https://github.com/pyg-team/pytorch_geometric/tree/master/benchmark/kernel) to work for our case.

 ### Base model hyperparameter selection
-Before training L2XGNN, we need to find the best configuration for each base models considered (i.e., GCN and GIN).
+Before training L2XGNN, we need to find the best configuration for each base model considered (i.e., GCN, GIN and GraphSAGE).
 Hyperparameter selection is performed for the number of hidden units [16, 32, 64, 128] and the number of layers [1, 2, 3, 4] with respect to the validation set.
 First, run the following command:
  - `python 1_backbone_selection.py`

 ### L2XGNN hyperparameter selection and evaluation